National Flood Insurance Program

 Elevation Certificate - http://www.fema.gov/library/viewRecord.do?id=1383

 The Elevation Certificate is a document that can be used to provide accurate elevations on properties.
-This document comes with instructions on how to properly fill it out, and who is qualified to fill out each section.
+This document comes with instructions on how to properly fill it out, and who is qualified to fill out each section for floodplain management and insurance purposes.

 Letter of Map Amendment - http://www.fema.gov/library/viewRecord.do?id=2328